 Microsoft claims a 99.9% uptime.
 All data is written to the Active Primary partition, replicated to the Passive Primary partition, and then read from the Secondary Replica partitions.
 Microsoft operates a total of 28 data centers across several geographic zones.

 Microsoft takes security very seriously, as expected.
-Azure AD’s security features include, among others, Multi-Factor Authentication, Conditional Access, and Privileged Identity Management (PIM).
+Entra ID’s security features include, among others, Multi-Factor Authentication, Conditional Access, and Privileged Identity Management (PIM).

-Multi-Factor Authentication (MFA) in Azure Active Directory adds an additional layer of account protection by requiring a second form of verification.
-Microsoft Azure Active Directory offers the following MFA verification methods:
+Multi-Factor Authentication (MFA) in MS Entra ID adds an additional layer of account protection by requiring a second form of verification.
+Microsoft Entra ID offers the following MFA verification methods:

 - Microsoft Authenticator app